m3-julius/demomom/README.txt

    Note: Please ensure the Eclipse is configured for a JDK environment.
 This application requires JDK libraries.
          If necessary, please set a proper JRE environment from Project Properties -> Java Build Path -> Libraries tab -> JRE System Library -> Edit and point to jdk.
 You may download and install the jdk from Oracle website and add it into your eclipse configuration.

-4. To compile and build the package, right click on demo project and select Run As -> Maven install "BUILD SUCCESS" from console should be displayed when done.
+4. In case required to compile and build the package manually, right click on demo project and select Run As -> Maven install "BUILD SUCCESS" from console should be displayed when done.
+First run is longer as Eclipse will download the libraries.

 5. To run the application, execute from command prompt at the source codes folder (Windows):
    .\mvnw spring-boot:run
    You should see a log "...Application availability state ReadinessState changed to ACCEPTING_TRAFFIC" This means the application is ready and listening to the local port (8080).
+   Note: First run is longer as the application will download the libraries.

 6. To terminate, press Ctrl+C from the command prompt and answer y to terminate.